aikedejongste/docs.aikedejongste.nl/databases/postgres/pg_restore.md

 ## Good options for migrations/bi/development

 * `--clean` - Used to drop database objects before recreating them.
+* `--if-exists` - suppresses “does not exist” errors when using --clean.
 * `--create` - Used to create a database before restoring it.
 * `--no-privileges` - Prevent restoration of access privileges (ACLs aka grant/revoke commands).
 * `--exclude-schema` - Prevent restoration of a schema
 * `--no-owner` - makes whatever you put after -U the new owner
 * `-j4` - speed things up if using directory format (4 = number cores)
+* `--single-transaction` - probably useful when you have failing foreign key constraints
+* `--role=aike` - Use role if you cannot login with the role you want to use (is like sudo).

+## Troubleshooting

+If you don't have permissions to import an extension you can try not to restore it.
+Create a list of the contents of your dump with: `pg_restore -l /tmp/daily.dump > dump_list.txt` edit that list and then restore with `-l dump_list.txt` and it will only restore what is in the list.

 ## Example restore script